matthewpalmer/matthewpalmer.github.io/_posts/2014-06-21-example-ios-keychain-swift-save-query.markdown

 I wrote a couple of small utility functions for using the iOS Keychain with Swift.
 This has two very basic functions: to save a string to the Keychain, and to load that string back later.
 I'll update this post if I need to update this utility service to handle deletion, updating, and so on.

+*Thanks to [rshelby](http://rshelby.com/2014/08/using-swift-to-save-and-query-ios-keychain-in-xcode-beta-4/), I've updated this code to work on later versions of the beta*.
+Let me know on [Twitter](http://twitter.com/_matthewpalmer) if it doesn't work for you.

 ## KeychainService